-Measure Source Result Comment 5 1 / 2019/20 Performance Statement 2017/18 Working Capital - 471.1% Unrestricted Cash - 73.1% Indebtedness - N/A Although a strong result, the decrease in working capital from 2019/20 is due to the recognition of unearned grants as a liability (\$4.7 million).
-These are grants Council has received, however the matching expenditure will be incurred in future periods.
+Measure Source Result Comment Ratios for working capital, unrestricted cash and indebtedness performance declared in Council's audited performance statement 2019/20 Performance Statement 2017/18Although a strong result, the decr in working capital from 2019/20 is to the recognition of unearned gra a liability (\$4.7 million).
+These are gra a liability (\$4.7 million).
+These are gra council has received, however the matching expenditure will be incu future periods.
 2018/19 Working Capital - 590.2% Unrestricted Cash - 12.91% Indebtedness -22.86% Decrease in the unrestricted cash result from 2019/20 is due to the recognition of unearned grants as a liability (noted above).
 Also, Council has significant cash holdings in term deposits, which are classified as 'financial assets' in our Balance Sheet (\$30.3 million).
-These cash holdings are excluded from the calculation which understates Council's 2019/20 Working Capital - 520.81% Unrestricted Cash - 186.28% Indebtedness - 24.55% Slight increase indebtedness due to an adjustment to the landfill provision which increased following the annual review and alignment with EPA assurance requirements.
+These cash holdings are excluded from the calculation which understates Council's 2019/20 Working Capital - 520.81% Unrestricted Cash - 186.28% Indebtedness - 24.55% actual unrestricted cash position.
+Slight increase indebtedness due to an adjustment to the landfill provision which increased following the annual review and alignment with EPA assurance requirements.
 It is also noted that council extinguished all loan debt in 2021/22.
 2020/2021 - Working Capital - 382.18% Unrestricted Cash - 34.58% Indebtedness - 29.98%